ZubenkoVitalii/Hello-World/README.md

 6) Please, see the code in ReturnedResponseCodes.py.
 7) a) Please, see the code in VerifyGetListOfCandidate.py for method "GET, http://qainterview.cogniance.com/candidates, gives a list of all candidates".
 This method works correctly.
   b) Please, see the code in VerifyGetCandidateWithID.py for method "GET, http://qainterview.cogniance.com/candidates/<cand_id>, shows a candidate with id=<cand_id>".
 This method works incorrectly.
 At specifying in the request the candidate with any id, we always see in the response the first candidate in list of candidates.
   c) Please, see the code in VerifyPostAddNewCandidate.py for method "POST, http://qainterview.cogniance.com/candidates, adds a new candidate".
 This method works correctly.
   d) Please, see the code in VerifyDeleteCandidateWithID.py for method "DELETE, http://qainterview.cogniance.com/candidates/<cand_id>, deletes a candidate with id=<cand_id>".
 This method works correctly.
+Also we can make sure that candidate was deleted by running GET_list_of_candidates.py.
 8) Using the codes above I try to create positive and negative verifications.
 Results are presented in PositiveTesting.txt and NegativeTesting.txt.